karlroush/karlroush/README.md

 ### Hi there 👋
-🔭 I’m currently working on data analysis using Riot API data!
+🚀 I’m currently working on data analysis using Riot API data 📫 Leadership, Research, Service- if you have any questions, don't hesitate to reach out!

 <!--
 **karlroush/karlroush** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.